greencardigan/TC4-shield/arduinosoftware/libraries/PWM16/README.txt

 and longer cycle periods than the standard Arduino pwm functions that use 8-bit timer0.

 This library uses 16-bit timer1.
+When using this library, both pins, DIO9 and DIO10 are dedicated for PWM use.

 See PWM16.h for details.